How to Grow Ornamental, Decorative and Garden Grasses

 Stipa Gigantea

 Another commonly grown grass is Stipa Gigantea, known as Golden Oats, which grows best in moderately fertile soil with plenty of sun.
 Gigantea, as the name suggests, is large grass which grows up to 2.5m with large Oat like flower heads.
-I took this image at RHS Bridgewater where the Stipa looks effective towering over mixed planting in a border.
+I took this image at RHS Bridgewater where the Stipa looks effective, towering over mixed planting in a border.

 It is semi-evergreen, and it is best to remove dead leaves in spring.
-The growing conditions described above are the ideal conditions, but it is a tough grass tolerant of many different types of growing conditions.
+The growing conditions described above are the ideal conditions, but it is a tough grass tolerant of many types of growing conditions.
 I have several self seeded S. Gigantea, which are growing in a boggy area next to the stream.

 Pennisetum orientale 'Shogun'